-John Mollicone, Boston University ’98, has been the Head Coach of Coed and Women’s Sailing at Brown since 1999.
-John was an All-American Skipper at BU in 1998, leading his team to the New England Dinghy Championship and finishing 3rd at the Collegiate National Dinghy Championship.
-John currently lives in Providence, RI where he actively races everything from dinghies to keelboats.
+John Mollicone, Boston University ’98, has been the Head Coach of Coed and Women’s Sailing at Brown University since 1999.
+John was an All-American Skipper at Boston University in 1998, leading his team to the New England Dinghy Championship and finishing 3rd at the Collegiate National Dinghy Championship.
+John currently lives in Providence, RI, where he actively races everything from dinghies to keelboats.

 ON OCEAN AND SAILING PASSION…

 I spend nearly every day of my life on the water either coaching or racing, so obviously I am very passionate about sailing and the waters we sail on.
 I always try to do my part and encourage and ask others to do the same every time I am near the ocean, lakes, and seas.
 Everyone needs to contribute to making our waters and shores a cleaner and better place.

 SUPPORTING THE MISSION

 I am always trying to spread the message about sustainable living to the College Sailing World, and at the clinics I coach, such as the Sail Newport Advanced Racing Clinic in memory of Brook Gonzalez.
 On our team at Brown University, we are now recycling our old sails and having bags made as gifts for alumni and parents, and we are continually donating our old boat parts to programs in need.
 We are about to build a new facility for our team, and we are looking into ways to make it sustainable and be a model for future facilities in the college and high school sailing world.

 - 2010 awarded the U.S. Sailing National Sportsmanship Award for the Van Alan Clark Trophy and won the J-24 World Championship in Malmo, Sweden.